Police can’t verify stalker theory in Idaho murder

 (NewsNation) — Authorities announced Tuesday that there is no evidence related to Idaho murder victim Kaylee Goncalves having a stalker.

-After looking through “hundreds of pieces of information related to this topic,” authorities said in a news release that they have not been able to verify or identify a stalker.
+After looking through “hundreds of pieces of information related to this topic,” authorities said in a news release that they have not been able to identify a stalker, or even to verify that one existed.

 Authorities also clarified in the news release that the type of knife used in the attacks is believed to be a fix-blade knife.
 However, detectives continue to look for the weapon.